Convert an Overseas Licence to a

 • If you’re under 25, the type of licence you’ll get depends on where your licence is from as well as how many months experience you have (best to contact Service NSW to find out about your specific licence if it’s not described here)

 Step 4.
-How do I make sure I pass my driving test?
-So I don’t have to pay to retake the test or miss out on getting a full licence rather than provisional!
+How do I make sure I pass my driving test, so I don’t have to pay to retake the test or miss out on getting a full licence rather than provisional?

 This is the easiest step – book a lesson with us!